ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-With the help of the network incident management, massive alarms can be aggregated into a few network incidents based on service impact analysis, the number of trouble tickets will be reduced.
+With the help of the network incident management, massive alarms can be aggregated into a few network incidents based on service impact analysis, so the number of trouble tickets will be reduced.
-At the same time, the efficiency of network troubleshooting can be largely improved. which address the pain point of traditional trouble ticket dispatching.
+At the same time, the efficiency of network troubleshooting can be largely improved, which address the pain point of traditional trouble ticket dispatching.

 ## Incident Derivation from L3VPN Services Unavailability